All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

 Reduced Version

-• It is submitted to the CAPD, defended publicly, and posted for review.
+- It is submitted to the CAPD, defended publicly, and made available for review.

 Extended Version

-• Upon request, the coordinator may also have access.
+- Upon request, the coordinator may also be granted access.

-• Questions from the panel regarding protected content will be asked in a strictly private session during the defense.
+- Questions from the examining committee regarding protected content will be addressed in a strictly private session during the defense.

 PUBLICATION OF THE THESIS

-• Once the results were protected or the confidentiality period has expired, it will be replaced by the full version.
+- Once the results are protected or the confidentiality period expires, it will be replaced by the full version.